jpribyl/onsiteiq_take_home/README.md

   - Builds the app docker-compose profile
 - `make bash`
   - Drops the user into a bash session on the docker container
-- `make docs`
-  - Generate and serve docs locally on port 8080 using drf-spectacular
-- `make generate_docs`
-  - Will generate docs using drf-spectacular
 - `make help` (Or simply `make`)
   - print help message
 - `make migrate`